foodcoopshop/foodcoopshop.github.io/en/dev-environment.md

 ### Unit Tests
 * `docker exec -w /var/www/html fcs-web php ./vendor/bin/phpunit`
-* On my local machine the current 534 tests only last around 3 min :-)
+* On my local machine the current 534 tests finish in around 3 min :-)

 ### Tips for using Docker in Windows
 * Install Ubuntu and switch to WSL2